 It's easy to memorize and doesn't have complicated measurements for my children.
 In fact, you can make this whole recipe with ½ cup and ½ teaspoon measuring devices.
 Sometimes I do that and use it as a way for my children to learn simple fractions.
 Plus, it barely makes any mess.

 - Bananas - This is not only a wonderful way to use up ripe bananas, it actually tastes better with ripe bananas because they get sweeter and they are much easier to smash when they are ripe.

-- Make it Vegan by subbing the 2 eggs with 2 "flax eggs" - mix 2 Tbsp ground flax seeds with 6 Tbsp water and let sit in the refrigerator for 15 minutes then add to the wet ingredients.
+- Make it Vegan by subbing the 2 eggs with 2 "flax eggs" - mix 2 tablespoon ground flax seeds with 6 tablespoon water and let sit in the refrigerator for 15 minutes then add to the wet ingredients.

 - I generally use all-purpose flour in this recipe but you may substitute up to half of it with whole wheat flour or you may even sub a 1:1 substitute instead, such as a 1:1 gluten-free flour blend or white spelt flour .
 I've had quite good luck with many different types of flours.
 I would love to know what types of flour you have tried that have worked.
 Please comment below and let me know.

 - If you are interested in subbing the oil with some applesauce, please try this recipe.